mtlynch/mtlynch.io/_posts/2019-12-28-simple-vue-pre-rendered.md

 The about page demonstrates how Nuxt and Vue work together to create a pre-rendered page.
 You should see two versions of the page depending on how you navigated the site:

-{% include image.html file="about-versions.jpg" alt="Screenshot of Is It Keto's Pinterest page" max_width="850px" img_link="true" class="img-border" fig_caption="The About page displays different information depending on how you arrived to the page." %}
+{% include image.html file="about-versions.jpg" alt="Screenshot of different versions of About page" max_width="850px" img_link="true" class="img-border" fig_caption="The About page displays different information depending on how you arrived to the page." %}

 Why are you seeing two different versions of the page?
 The answer is in the [`asyncData` hook](https://nuxtjs.org/api/).
 This function executes at two points: